 A 2021 ChannelAdvisor survey revealed that 33% of global e-commerce shoppers say they gave up on a purchase because the page didn’t have enough information.
 While basic content is the bare minimum for inviting transactions, high-quality content can have a massive impact on buyer conversion and your subsequent brand image.

 Yet, there are different product content specifications for each channel you sell in.
-We recommend a three-step strategy to manage content optimisation:
+We recommend a three-step strategy to manage content optimization:

 - Streamline the source — Pull from a single source for all product information and ensure your creators know where the content will end up.